Recommended online editing courses in Australia

 If you have completed a bachelor degree and are a practising editor, you may be eligible for this online post-graduate course offered by Macquarie University: Graduate Certificate of Editing and Electronic Publishing.

-If you can recommend any other online post-graduate courses in editing, please let me know in the ‘comments’ section below.
+If you have completed and recommend any other online editing courses, please let me know here.

 On-site editing courses